eirka/eirka-admin/README.md

-# pram-admin
+# eirka-admin
-admin functions for pram
+admin functions for an eirka board